 Checklist for Starting an LLC in Florida

-A limited liability company offers the benefits of limited liability protection and tax options.
-We’re here to help you get started in just five steps with this Checklist for Starting an LLC in Florida.
+A Florida limited liability company (LLC) offers the benefits of limited liability protection and tax options.
+We’re here to help you get started in just 5 steps with this Checklist for Starting an LLC in Florida.

-Use our free guide to help ensure that you have everything you need to start your Florida LLC:
+Or, use our guide to help ensure that you have everything you need to start your Florida LLC:

 Florida LLC Formation Checklist

 Launching an LLC for your small business in Florida but not sure where to begin?
 Just follow these five steps on our LLC checklist:

 - Name Your LLC